rcaelers/workrave-website/content/en/docs/breaks/breaks.md

 The `Exercises player` buttons can be used to go to the previous exercise, to pause the exercises, to go to the next exercise and to stop showning exercises.

-After the number of configured exercises, the exercises will disappear:
+After the number of configured exercises have finished, the exercises will disappear:

 ![Restbreak](/images/screenshots/restbreak.png)